How do I capture keystrokes in non-sensitive fields?

 LoNotSensitive class name to a password field.
 Lucky Orange has no need for others' passwords, and neither should you.

 Note: Lucky Orange also scans for certain input fields with names that denote their contents as potentially containing sensitive information, such as ccn, card-number, cvv2, etc. As with password fields, these fields are internally marked as sensitive, and cannot be overridden.
-So sorry.

 Imagine you have a text field to input a gender like this: